TheRoddyWMS/BatchEuphoria/README.md

     * Submission as container works for LSF and SLURM.
 PBS and SGE might work, but were not tested.
 It won't work for REST-based submission to LSF, though.
   - patch: Library updates
   - patch: Fix `--propagate=none` for SLURM to `--propagate=NONE`
-  - patch: `AnyEscapableString` hierarchy.
-This should be migrated into the RoddyToolLib.
+  - patch: Added Gradle task `:allBoms` for CycloneDX SBOM generation
-  - patch: Added Gradle task for CycloneDX SBOM generation
+  - patch: Added cyclonedx SBOM and test-report tarballs to GitHub releases

 * 0.1.4
   - patch: Changed the conversion of EpochSeconds to ZonedDateTime for the value "0".